 FAQs

-How do I become an electrician in Sydney NSW?
+How do I become an electrician in Sydney ?

-Start with a Certificate III in Electrotechnology, followed by a four-year apprenticeship.
-After that, apply for your NSW electrical licence.
+Start with a Certificate III in Electrotechnology, complete your apprenticeship, and obtain your NSW electrical licence.

 What is the average salary for electricians in Sydney?